 Some night wakings are more frequent than others (every 1-2 hours sometimes) but honestly I rarely notice.
 I chock this up to growth spurts, a developmental milestone, teeth, illness, or just the rare bizarre night.
 I realized when I changed my mindset about sleep, it changed how I felt the next day.
 If I woke up and counted all the times I woke up and tallied all the hours I “slept through”, I would feel exhausted and anxious about not getting enough sleep.
 If I woke up and thought “Wow I slept three hours uninterrupted” I would feel refreshed and well-rested.
 It’s an adjustment, but our bodies DO adjust.
 A trick I like is to not have any digital clocks within sight so you really CAN’T keep track.
 But all in all I think accepting waking up every few hours as your “new normal” will help you look at your situation differently.

 Now, I know that not every person’s parenting style works for everyone or for every baby for that matter (However, I will always be very against sleep training, the thought of leaving an innocent, unknowing, vulnerable infant to cry alone in distress is a heartbreaking thought to me: my most read post on the topic here).
-And I think some people will make the argument that because I’m a Stay At Home Mom , I don’t “need” sleep… but trust me, I am up at 6:00 am everyday.
+And I think some people will make the argument that because I’m a Stay At Home Mom , I don’t “need” sleep… but trust me, I am up at 6:00 am everyday and do not stop moving.
 I guess the point I want to get across here is do not be afraid to try bed-sharing.
 If it works and everyone gets more sleep; it probably works for a reason.
 Also, regarding the reflux… try cutting dairy out of your diet for two weeks and see if you notice a difference in her behavior.

 I’ve attached a few articles I like relating to bed sharing and realistic expectations regarding infant sleep.
 If you plan to bed-share, there are a few safety precautions to take so wanted to start with that first.